 November 2010 - Finally removed a problem of unsightly --> text and a lack of multi-level drop-down, fly-out menus for MSIE 7+ browser users.
-Apologies for the long delay in fixing this problem - entirely related to the handling of MSIE conditional statement that changed from MSIE 6.0 to MSIE 7+.
+Apologies for the long delay in fixing this problem - entirely related to the handling of MSIE conditional statements that changed from MSIE 6.0 to MSIE 7+.
 Shocking oversight.

 October 2007 - Addition of printer friendly style sheet for all pages.